-Pat Summit, the well-respected women's basketball coach at the University of Tennessee, considers herself to be a role model in addition to her students and athletes.
-She tells her athletes, "You are a role model.
+Pat Summit, the well-respected women's basketball coach at the University of Tennessee, considers herself to be a role model to her students and athletes.
+She also tells her athletes, "You are role models.
 The question to ask is: What kind of role model will you be?"

 She emphasizes that you don't have to be an athlete to be a role model, citing her parents as great models for sportsmanship and professionalism.
 She also cites her older brother Tommy as being a great role model because he was not only a great athlete but a great student as well, graduating from college with honors.